zahiar/terraform-provider-bitbucket/docs/data-sources/bitbucket_default_reviewer.md

 ## Argument Reference
 The following arguments are supported:
 * `workspace` - (Required) The slug or UUID (including the enclosing `{}`) of the workspace.
-* `repository` - (Required) The name of the repository (must consist of only lowercase ASCII letters, numbers, underscores and hyphens).
+* `repository` - (Required) The name of the repository (must consist of only lowercase ASCII letters, numbers, underscores, hyphens and periods).
 * `user` - (Required) The user's UUID.

 ## Attribute Reference